 Debbie De Louise is an award-winning author and a reference librarian at a public library on Long Island.
 She is a member of Sisters-in-Crime, International Thriller Writers, Long Island Authors Group, and the Cat Writer’s Association.
 She has a BA in English and an MLS in Library Science from Long Island University.
 Her Cobble Cove mystery series published by Solstice Publishing includes A Stone's Throw, Between a Rock and a Hard Place, Written in Stone, and Love on the Rocks.
 Debbie has also written articles and short stories for several anthologies of various genres and a romantic comedy novella, When Jack Trumps Ace.
 She is also the author of two standalone novels; Reason to Die, a mystery, and Cloudy Rainbow, a paranormal romance.
+Her psychological mystery, Sea Scope, is currently on pre-order and is due to be published in May 2019.
 She lives on Long Island with her husband, daughter, and 3 cats.

 I’m constantly scouting my house for potential dangers for our two kittens, Harry and Hermione.
 They’re nearly six-months old and have been with us for three months since we adopted them from a shelter.
 In human years, they would probably be teenagers, but they act more like toddlers.
 They put everything in their mouths, so I try to keep the floors and carpets as spotless as possible.
 I check that there aren’t any exposed wires that they can chew on (no easy task in a household where computer devices are used daily).
 I block any area they can climb behind, under, or over where they might become stuck or hurt.
 I hide their toys when I’m not around if the toys have feathers or other dangerous parts they can ingest.